 "JoJo, fiercest of the wolves, was guarding her four baby cubs against a bobcat..."

 In addition to Lone Wolf, three other stories are listed in the table of contents.
 A story called Defender.
-An early version of The Blue Gem (where only certain elements remain to the book published in 2018).
+An early version of The Blue Gem (where only certain elements remain in the book published in 2018).
 And a story titled Space Federation, which I never finished but do have notes for buried deep in a weathered box.

 Lone Wolf was the first story I really remember caring for and jump starting that writing passion.
 Previously mentioned forays into poetry and the origins of The Dragon Princess aside, this story of JoJo and the last of the wolves (everywhere in the world, apparently) was a harrowing, lonely story that ends in, well, sadness.